Juno News

 A shocking poster hung in an Ontario high school’s main hallway is teaching students that “racism is not fluid” and can only be directed “against the marginalized group,” denying that white people can be victims of racism.

-A Grade 12 student photographed the poster and sent it to his mother, who contacted the school.
-Two parents, including Jessica Street, later met with Vice-Principal Russell Davidson to raise concerns.
+A Grade 12 student from Henry Street Secondary School in Whitby sent a photo of the poster to his mother who followed up with the school.
+The mother and another parent, Jessica Street, met with Vice-Principal Russell Davidson to raise concerns.

 You won’t find stories like this in legacy media.
 Become a Juno News premium subscriber today to support bold, fearless independent journalism.